cruseakshay/Notes/ML/python/Extreme Gradient Boosting with XGBoost/notes.md

 Tuning colsample_bytree: (max_features in scikit).
 In both xgboost and sklearn, this parameter (although named differently) simply specifies the fraction of features to choose from at every split in a given tree.
 In xgboost, colsample_bytree must be specified as a float between 0 and 1.

 "subsample", which dictates the fraction of the training data that is used during any given boosting round.

 GridSearchCV and RandomizedSearchCV : to find the best model exhaustively from a collection of possible parameter values across multiple parameters simultaneously.

  Scikit-learn has a LabelEncoder function that converts the values in each categorical column into integers.

  Using a DictVectorizer on a DataFrame that has been converted to a dictionary allows you to get label encoding as well as one-hot encoding in one go.

-### Kidney disease case study I: Categorical Imputer
+### Kidney disease case study

 [chronic kidney disease dataset](https://archive.ics.uci.edu/ml/datasets/chronic_kidney_disease)